cyrilletuzi/eslint-plugin-angular-modern/README.md

 > Find this tool useful?
 I’m open to freelance & full-time opportunities.
 > Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/cyrilletuzi/) or [Bluesky](https://bsky.app/profile/cyrilletuzi.com).

+## Goals

+1. Enforce modern Angular

+Angular has evolved a lot: standalone components, new control flow syntax, new dependency injection, zoneless, signals...
+One could even argue it is a new framework.
+It has been done in a backward compatible way, so existing applications still work.
+Which is nice, but it also has a downside: a lot of legacy features are still available, both for developers and for AI tools.
+Lint rules can restrict the usage of these legacy features, in a reliable way (contrary to AI custom instructions and skills, which are often not respected).

+2. Enforce safe usage of modern Angular

+Some of the new features, especially the new dependency injection, are not compilation safe, and can produce runtime errors.
+Lint rules can lower the risk of these runtime errors.

 ## Requirements

 - TypeScript ESLint v8